 Portfolio

-Below is a running list of (what I think are) interesting vizualizations I’ve made recently.
+Below is a running list of (what I think are) interesting visualizations I’ve made recently.
 I’ve added a small caption to each to give a bit of context.

 Extracted amplitude envelope of soundwave for live performance of Ravel’s Bolero to use in marketing materials for Bolero Dashboard.
 Scraped YouTube audio then smoothed ~16 minuetes of audio/samples to generate aesthetically pleasing and domain relevant backdrop for pitch deck and marketing mateirals.